ManishRathi93/To-Do-List-Application/README.md

 - **No Data Persistence**: Tasks are not stored permanently (e.g., local storage or database integration is missing).

 #### **Future Improvements**
-1. **Make Responsive**: Enhance the layout using media queries to optimize for mobile devices and smaller screens.
-2. **Add Persistence**: Implement local storage to save tasks even after refreshing the page.
+1. **Add Persistence**: Implement local storage to save tasks even after refreshing the page.
-3. **Enhanced Features**: Add categories, task priorities, and deadlines for better task management.
+2. **Enhanced Features**: Add categories, task priorities, and deadlines for better task management.
-4. **Accessibility**: Improve keyboard navigation and add ARIA attributes for better usability.
+3. **Accessibility**: Improve keyboard navigation and add ARIA attributes for better usability.